Apros7/GrammatikTAK/GrammatiktakBackend/README.md

 * Utilities are a collection of function typically used to prepare the sentence in a module and make sure the errors are correct.
 * All other directories are modules built to solve a specific kind of error.

+### Deployment checklist
+1. Set time_tracker.inactive = True.
+2. Make sure no input runs on startup.
+3. Set save = True in correct_input in index().
+4. Run `flask —app main run` and test with webapp to make sure the script runs without errors.

 ### New modules:
 You're a champ for building a new module :sunglasses:!
 When building a module please keep the following in mind: